-If you have a furnace or any other heating unit downstairs, then it will definitely be warmer than the rooms far from it.
-Your rooms upstairs would probably get less heated airflow thus remaining cooler
+If you have a furnace or any other heating unit downstairs, then it will be warmer than the rooms far from it.
+Your rooms upstairs would get less heated airflow thus remaining cooler

 Factors relating to the room.

 This includes location and the number of windows available in the room.
 If your upstairs rooms are positioned to face away from the sun, then it will stay cold most of the time.
-If the rooms have many windows and you open them all, then there would be a lot of cold air getting in through them.
+If the rooms have many windows and you open them all, then there would be a lot of chilly air getting in through them.

 The thermostat is most effective in the room where you place it.
-You probably have your thermostat downstairs, that’s why the entire floor is warmer than upstairs.
-And, a thermostat will automatically shut down once the room in which it is placed is warm enough to avoid overheating.
+You have your thermostat downstairs, that’s why the entire floor is warmer than upstairs.
+And a thermostat will automatically shut down once the room in which it is placed is warm enough to avoid overheating.
 That could be before your upstairs is heated up.